-For the past few months I’ve been toying with the idea of throwing an appetizer sampler party.
-According to me, it’s probably the best party you could get invited to, second of course only to a chocolate themed night.
+For the past few months, I’ve been toying with the idea of throwing an appetizer sampler party.
+According to me, it’s probably the best party you could get invited to, second of course only to a chocolate-themed night.
 This book meet was the perfect setting for what I had in mind.
 We were meeting to discuss the book, Cooking for Mr. Latte, and though I enjoyed the read, I knew that planning the party was going to be even more fun.

 The cake was delicious, to say the very least, and if I were locked alone in a room with it, you’d probably find me digging into it with my bare hands and stuffing large chunks of it into my face.
 I also made sure I catered to every palate by dishing out a variety of sweet and savoury treats, including, mini quiches, spiced potato wedges, and spiked hot chocolate in mini espresso cups for that something extra after dinner.
-But the highlight of my evening had to be the warm crisp rolls that simply had me wishing I were in the Orient somewhere, digging into a bowl full of slurpy noodles to go with it.
+But the highlight of my evening had to be the warm crispy spring rolls that simply had me wishing I were in the Orient somewhere, digging into a bowl full of slurpy noodles to go with it.